imkirsten/imkirsten/README.md

 - 👋 Hi, I’m @imkirsten
-- 👀 I’m interested in drawing
+- 👀 I’m interested in art
 - 🌱 I’m currently learning how to design
 - 📫 How to reach me: kirstemgonzales55@gmail.com
 - ⚡ Fun fact: I know hoe to solve a 3x3x3 rubik's cube